 If the child is past puberty and muscles and bones are fully developed, treatment is usually the same as that given to adults.
 But if the child has not reached his or her full body size, chemotherapy (chemo) will likely be favored over radiation therapy.
 This is because radiation can affect bone and muscle growth and keep children from reaching their normal size.

 Children’s bodies tend to tolerate chemotherapy better in the short term than adults do.
 But some side effects are more likely to occur in children.
-And because some of these side effects could be long-term, children who survive their cancer need careful attention for the rest of their lives.
+Because some of these side effects could be long-term or might not occur until years later, children who survive cancer need careful attention for the rest of their lives.

 Since the 1960s, most children and teens with cancer have been treated at special centers designed for them.
 Being treated in these centers offers the advantage of having a team of specialists who are experienced with the differences between adult and childhood cancers, as well as the unique needs of children with cancer and their families.
 This team usually includes pediatric oncologists, surgeons, radiation oncologists, pathologists, pediatric oncology nurses, and nurse practitioners.

-Most children with cancer in the United States are treated at a center that is a member of the Children’s Oncology Group (COG).
+Most children with cancer in the United States are treated at a center that's a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.